 - Stagnant conditions

 How Dong Quai WorksDong Quai works by promoting blood flow to the pelvis where it will stimulate an absent or scanty period.
 It also nourishes the blood (it is in nearly all Chinese herbal blood-building formulas) and helps iron deficiency and anemia.
-One of the best uses is it helps women who are not menstruating to invite there menstruation back.
+Dong quai is really effective in helping women who are not menstruating to invite their menstruation back.
 The increased circulation also helps to strengthen and balance the uterus.
 In rat studies it has been show to help build the uterus lining.

 How to Use Dong Quai